Good Practice

 • Is it current?

-• Do the majority of providers consider that the document represents good practice?
+• Do the majority of providers consider the document represents good practice?

 • Does it cover all relevant topic areas?
 If it doesn’t, access other documents to fill the gaps.